 Background information

-You can use an Alibaba Cloud account or a Resource Access Management (RAM) user that has the AliyunTagAdministratorAccess permission to manage associated tag inheritance.
+To manage tag inheritance, you must use your Alibaba Cloud account or a Resource Access Management (RAM) user that is attached the AliyunTagAdministratorAccess policy.
 For more information, see Create a RAM user and Grant permissions to a RAM user.

-When you set an associated tag rule, you can specify a maximum of 50 tag keys to inherit.
+You can specify a maximum of 50 tag keys to inherit in a single rule.

 Enable the associated tag inheritance feature

-Read the instructions, select the option to create a service-linked role, and then click Enable And Set Rules.
+Read the instructions, select the option to create a service-linked role, then click Enable and Configure Rules.

 After you enable the feature, the system creates a service-linked role named AliyunServiceRoleForTag to manage tags on associated resources.
 For more information, see Service-linked role for Tag.